 Blueprint steps

-The blueprint steps define what actions are to be performed and in what sequence.
-Steps can be performed sequentially, in parallel or in a mixture of the two variants.
+The blueprint steps define what actions are to be executed and in what sequence.
+Steps can be executed sequentially, in parallel or in a mixture of the two variants.

 Actions

-When a step is created, its type specifies the type of action.
+When a step is created, its type defines the type of action.
 The REST API provides an endpoint for each type.

 DEMAND_SIGNATURE

-A document folder is shared via e-mail.
-The documents can be opened and signed in the signoSign/Universal Viewer via a link in the e-mail.
+A document folder is shared via email.
+The documents can be opened and signed via a link in the email in signoSign/Universal Viewer.

 POST /workflows/blueprints/{blueprintId}/steps/demandSignature